-Power Plugs in Turkey: A Comprehensive Guide for Travelers
+sockets and Power Plugs in Turkey: A Traveler’s Essential Guide

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Let’s talk about power plugs, voltage ratings, and some tips to keep you and your devices safe while you travel in Turkey.
+In this guide, I’ll walk you through everything you need to know about power plugs, voltage ratings, as well as share a few tips to keep your devices safe while you travel in Turkey.

 Understanding Power Plugs and Sockets in Turkey